Central limit theorem for Hotelling's $T^2$ statistic under large dimension: Introduction and main results

-where $\bbB$ and $\bbB+a\bbr\bbr^T$ are both invertible, $\bbr\in\mathbb{R}^p$ and $a\in \mathbb{R}$.
+where $\bbB$ and $\bbB+a\bbr\bbr^T$ are both invertible, $\bbr\in\mathbb{R}^p$ and $a\in\mathbb{R}$.
 The stochastic process $X_n(z)$ in Lemma \ref{theo3} is then transferred to the stochastic process $M_n(z)$, where

-The convergence of the stochastic process $M_n(z)$ is given in the next two sections.
-The proofs of Theorems \ref{th1}, Lemma \ref{theo3} and Remark \ref{re1} are included in section 4.
-The last section picks up the truncation of the underlying r.v.'s.
+The convergence of the stochastic process $M_n(z)$ is given in Sections \ref{weakcon} and \ref{tightness}.
+The proofs of Theorems \ref{th1} and \ref{th2}, Lemma \ref{theo3} and Remark \ref{re1} are included in Section \ref{finalproof}.
+The last section picks up the truncation of the underlying r.v.'s and some useful lemmas.
+At this point we would like to point out that both this paper and \cite{b2} deal with Stieljes transform of random variables of interest and use martingale method to establish CLT.
+But the random variable of interest in this paper is a kind of random quadratic forms while \cite{b2} is concerned with the trace of random matrices.

-Throughout this paper, to save notation, $M$ may denote different constants on different occasions.
+Throughout this paper, to save notation, $\mathfrak{M}$ may denote different constants on different occasions.